D43m0n/openwrt-builder/README.md

 ```

 ## Usage
+An easy way to make changes to your build is by using a diffconfig.
+The cloned repository has a diffconfig already included.
+When that suits you, thats fine.
+This docker image will assume you prefer your own diffconfig.
+That will get copied in the container when you run it.
+Create the a directory called `my-diffconfigs` in the same place where your `Dockerfile` resides and in there you place your own diffconfig files.
+All your diffconfigs will be copied to the home dir of the openwrt user in the container.

-Create a local folder you want to use to exchange files from within the container and then run the container:
+Also create a local folder you want to use to exchange files from within the container and then run the container:
 ```
 mkdir ~/openwrt-build
 docker run -v ~/openwrt-build:/home/openwrt -it d43m0n/openwrt-builder /bin/bash
 ```
-In the container, you can then run:
+In the container, you can then run something like this.
+Choose the correct diffconfig file you'd like to apply, then let make generate the fully `.config` for you and generate the version number:
 ```
-cp diffconfig .config && make defconfig && ./scripts/getver.sh
+cp ../diffconfig .config && make defconfig && ./scripts/getver.sh
 make -j5
 ```
 After the build is done, you'll find images in `~/openwrt-build/openwrt/bin/target`.